Connie Panzarino: Personal life and legacy

 Panzarino had a close relationship with disabled Vietnam War veteran and activist Ron Kovic.
 They went to high school together, and he thanked her in his memoir Born on the Fourth of July, saying "She stood by me like no one else, listened through nights and days, caring and loving, understanding and encouraging, wiping the tears from my eyes."

-She identified as a lesbian, and a photograph of Panzarino by Joan E. Biren appeared in Eye to Eye: Portraits of Lesbians (1979).
-In said publication, she is quoted saying that "there is a disabled closet as well as a Lesbian closet", and that "it was easy for [her] to come out as a Lesbian because [she] always had to be a strong woman.”
+She identified as a lesbian, and a photograph of Panzarino by Joan E. Biren appeared in Eye to Eye: Portraits of Lesbians (1979), where she said that "there is a disabled closet as well as a Lesbian closet", and that "it was easy for [her] to come out as a Lesbian because [she] always had to be a strong woman.”

 She died in 2001, at the age of 53, in Boston.
 Her work is frequently the subject of scholarship on intersectional queer/disabled identities.